Medical Weight loss, Dr. Thais Aliabadi | Top Gynecological Surgeon

 Tirzepatide (Mounjaro)

-Mounjaro is a first-in-class medicine that activates both the GLP-1 and GIP receptors and leads to improved blood sugar control.
+Mounjaro is a first-in-class medicine that activates both the GLP-1 and GIP receptors, leading to improved blood sugar control.
+This medication is administered by injection under the skin once a week.

 Naltrexone HCl and bupropion (Contrave)